Art0910/python/README.md

-Here are some student project on Python
+Here are some student projects on Python